Treading the Path to Human Rights

 Matilda Hellman

-Professor Matilda Hellman holds a chair in sociology at Uppsala university and work as research director at University of Helsinki.
-Her research concerns the social, sociohistorical and cultural understandings and articulations of addiction, lifestyles, health, deviance and social marginalization.
-She has especially focused on how political and popular discourse as well as governance practice and institutions embed views on questions such as drug use, alcohol policy, gambling, brain-based addiction and how it effects individuals, groups and societies.
-She is editor-in-chief for Nordic Studies on Alcohol and Drugs (NAD).
+Professor in sociology, University of Helsinki, researcher in social, sociohistorical, and cultural understandings and articulations of addiction, lifestyles, health, deviance, and social marginalization.
+Her research has focused especially on how political and popular discourse as well as governance practice and institutions embed views on questions such as drug use, alcohol policy, gambling, brain-based addiction and how it effects individuals, groups and societies.
+Hellman is the director of the research group University of Helsinki Centre for Research on Addiction, Control and Governance (CEACG), guest researcher at the National Institute for Health and Welfare (THL) and editor-in-chief for Nordic Studies on Alcohol and Drugs (NAD).

 Lecture: Preventing and Reducing Substance Use-Related Harm in the Welfare State [The lecture is delivered online]